CarterDavis03/SpaceShooter/README.md

 # About

-SpaceShooterAI is a modified build of the simple space shooter game, SpaceShooter, built with MonoGame/XNA that includes simple AI for the opponent ship.
+SpaceShooter is a complete rewrite of the application formally known as SpaceShooterAI.
+This version uses classes and was not thrown together as quickly as possible.

 # Keybinds

 Movement:

-  * A, Left, DPad_Left - Left
+  * Left - Left
-  * D, Right, DPad_Right - Right
+  * Right - Right

 Combat:

-  * Space, Gamepad A - Shoot
+  * Space - Shoot

 Misc:

   * Q, Gamepad Back - Quit
-  * F11 - Toggle Fullscreen
   * Enter, Gamepad Start - Enter

 # Required for Compilation

 Font - https://fonts.google.com/specimen/Russo+One#standard-styles

-Linux: dotnet-sdk-3.1 mono mgcb-editor
+Linux: dotnet-sdk-3.1 mono mgcb-editor openal

+Windows: Dotnet mgcb-editor openal

+!!!
+WILL NOT COMPILE WITHOUT OPENAL, PLEASE MAKE DIRECTX PROJECT AND COPY ALL BUT CSPROJ FILE IF YOU DON'T WISH TO USE OPENGL AND OPENAL !!!

 # To Compile